-Note 3: Starting with D2000 version 7.02.004 if a TCP Redundant line category is used, the C and D flags are used in the value of communication stations for an indication of the functionality of primary (C) and secondary (D) communication path.
+Note 3: Starting with D2000 version 7.02.004 if a TCP Redundant line category is used, the C and D flags are used in the value of communication stations for an indication of the functionality of primary (C) and secondary (D) communication paths.
 If these flags are set, the respective communication path is non-functional.
-For example, if the value of the communication station is StON and C flag is set it means that only the secondary communication path is functional.
+For example, if the value of the communication station is StON and the C flag is set it means that only the secondary communication path is functional.

 For lower versions of D2000 only partial detection of a broken communication path is available when using the Strict Redundancy Connection Signalisation parameter.